ExpressLRS/Docs/docs/hardware/gyro-receiver-mod.md

 ExpressLRS receivers that are equipped with an _inertial measurement unit_ (IMU) / gyro can provide stabilization for aircraft without a flight controller.
 See [Gyro](../software/gyro.md) for details.

-This guide explains how to attach a DIY board to an existing receiver.
+This guide explains how to attach a <abbr title="Do It Yourself">DIY</abbr> board to an existing receiver.

 ## Supported hardware